joaopedroamorim/joaopedroamorim/README.md

 - Mesoscale circulation
 - Shelf circulation (CROCO model)

-I also enjoy programming, and I've been working with data analysis since 2015, here at github I intend to post and share some of the codes that I use, because I with that code-sharing is a great way to learn and evolute profissionally.
+I also enjoy programming, and I've been working with data analysis since 2015, here at github I intend to post and share some of the codes that I use, because I think that code-sharing is a great way to learn and evolute profissionally, so feel free to get in touch with me to share ideas and codes :)

 <!--